RaDonda Vaught homicide case: Incident and aftermath

-Vaught immediately admitted the error and was fired from the hospital after an internal investigation in January 2018.
-She was arrested and charged in Murphey's death in 2019.
+Vaught was fired from the hospital after an internal investigation in January 2018 and was arrested and charged in Murphey's death in 2019.

 Revocation of nursing license

-After the initial incident the TN BON reviewed Vaught's case and deemed it an accident requiring no further action.
+After the incident, the Tennessee Board of Nursing reviewed Vaught's case and initially rendered "a decision that [the] matter did not merit further action."
 However, In September 2019, the Tennessee Department of Health's Board of Nursing reversed their decision, charging Vaught with three infractions: unprofessional conduct, abandoning or neglecting a patient who required care, and failing to maintain an accurate patient record.

 In July 2021, the nursing board revoked Vaught's license and fined her $3,000.
 During her testimony, she took responsibility for the error, but also described procedural issues at the hospital.
 "Overriding was something we did as a part of our practice every day.
 You couldn't get a bag of fluids for a patient without using an override function."